mmacy/cosmos-python-prototype/doc/doc_readme_template.md

 # README.md template

-SDK READMEs can vary in content, coverage, and length, but should include these sections:
+SDK READMEs can vary in content, coverage, and length, but should include these sections.
+Use the following guidelines for each README section to ensure consistency and readability.

 * [Introduction](#introduction)
 * [Prerequisites](#prerequisites)